 A: Each month, the art center brings a new visual art exhibit into the Grand Atrium on the first floor.
 The openings take place on the first Friday of each month during Art Walk.
-Entry to the openings is free.
-Entry to the Grand Atrium during our regular business hours is also free.
+Entry to the openings is donation based.
+Entry to the Grand Atrium during our regular business hours is also donation based.

 Q: How can I purchase tickets?